-An Internet browser is required only for viewing the help files, and not for general program operation.
-To access the help files, at least one of the following browsers is necessary:
+An Internet browser is required only for viewing the data reference files, and not for general program operation.
+To access the data reference files, at least one of the following browsers is necessary:

 - Netscape Communicator Version 4.0 or later. - Internet Explorer Version 4.0 or later.